SitronX/FileRenamer/README.md

 # FileRenamer

-Simple bulk file renamer working on all files in the folder
+Simple bulk file renamer working with all files in specified folder

 ## Features
 - Replace all file names in the folder with numbers